-In addition to art practice, Zhang has engaged in various art-related fields, independent art projects, etc. She is also an art educator with experience teaching students of all ages in a variety of studio, classroom, and museum settings, including programs for adults, young art professionals, and college and high school students.
+Alongside her artistic practice, Zhang has worked across various art-related fields and independent projects.
+She is also an art educator with experience teaching students of all ages in studio, classroom, and museum contexts, including programs for adults, young art professionals, and both college and high school students.

 Photo by Helene Hayman